Written 05 August 2025 · Last edited 17 September 2025 ~ 16 min read

 f(z)={10if z≥θif z<θ

-These weaknesses — lack of gradient, hard switching, and only linear boundaries — make it unsuitable for training deep networks.
-Researchers quickly replaced it with smoother, differentiable functions that could support multi‑layer learning.
+The lack of any gradient to the output, sharp switch between classifications, and restriction to linear boundaries makes it wholly unsuitable for training any network which requires nuance.
+Researchers quickly replaced it with smoother, differentiable, functions which could support multilayered learning.

 Common Activation Functions